rackerlabs/docs-cloud-identity/api-docs/api-operations/methods/roles/get-list-global-roles-assigned-to-a-user-v2.0.rst

 This operation returns a list of :ref:`global roles <role-concept>` that are assigned to the account with the specified user Id.
-If you don't know the ID, use the :ref:`Get user by Id <get-user-by-id-v2.0>` operation to find it.
+If you don't know the ID, use the :ref:`list users <get-list-users-v2.0>` operation to find it.

 For each role listed, the response includes identifying information such as the role ID (such as ``123`` ), name (such as ``Admin``, and description (such as ``All Access``).